hifive1278/CPSC474_TicTacToe/README.md

 sys	0m10.093s
 ```

+### Observations:
+- MAST does on par with MCTS when the search time per move is adequately high (2s in our case)
+- MAST outperforms AMAF when compared to the greedy agent.
+(100% win rate vs. 87%)

 ### Does this make sense -- why does MAST perform better than AMAF?

 These results make sense logically because AMAF (with RAVE) is not really built for Qubic.
 Move order is highly critical, making the AMAF assumption that moves have similar values regardless of when they're played potentially misleading.